offensive-packaging/documentation/o-saft/index.md

              (mis-)used to redefine all settings.
 Please see USER-FILE  below.

-         Customisation is done by redefining values in internal data structure which are:  %cfg,  %data,  %checks,  %text,  %scores.
+         Customisation is done by redefining values in internal data structure which are:  %cfg,  %data,  %checks,  %text.

          Unless used in  DEBUG-FILE  or  USER-FILE,  there is  no need to know these internal data structures or the names of variables; the options will set the  proper values.
 The key names being part of the option, are printed in output with the  --trace-key  option.

-         I.g. texts (values) of keys in  %data are those used in output of the "Information" section.
-Texts of keys in  %checks  are used for output in "Performed Checks" section.
-And texts of keys in  %text  are used for additional information lines or texts (mainly beginning with '=').
+         Texts (values) of keys in  '%data'  are those  used in  output of the "Information" section.
+The texts of keys in  '%checks'  are used for output in "Performed Checks" section.
+Texts of keys in  '%text'  are used for additional information lines or texts (mainly beginning with '=').

       Configuration file vs. RC-FILE vs. DEBUG-FILE